 55000 Hwy.
 1, Big Sur

 This old school New Age destination will make all your hippie dreams come true.
-Book a personal enrichment workshop and bed down inside a cozy cabin on the cliffs of beautiful Big Sur and spend your days exploring or even becoming certified in a healing modality such as reiki, dance, massage, or yoga, or truly exploring new paths to wellness through mindfulness, creative writing, crafting, or art.
-The healing arts center is open to all and is worth a visit if you're in the area—and same goes for the hot springs, which are open to the public from 1-3 AM and require reservations weeks in advance (bathing suits not required).
+Book a personal enrichment workshop and bed down inside a cozy cabin on the cliffs of beautiful Big Sur and spend your days exploring healing modalities such as reiki, dance, massage, or yoga, or truly engaging with new paths to wellness through mindfulness, creative writing, crafting, or art.
+The healing arts center is open to all and is worth a visit if you're in the area—and same goes for the hot springs, which are open to the public from 1-3 AM and require same-day reservations (bathing suits not required).

 Ventana Big Sur

 48123 Hwy.
 1, Big Sur

 Nestled amongst the Redwoods on a cliff overlooking the Pacific, Ventana Big Sur, an Alila Resort, is kind of hard to beat.
 While the beaches and hikes of Big Sur are a bit of a siren song, it’s hard to budge from the property’s two on-site pools, Japanese soaking tubs, and nap-inducing hammocks.

 Post Ranch Inn

 47900 Hwy.
 1, Big Sur